 You Could Use Eco-Friendly Recyclable Banners!

 Banner World also offers PVC-free Eco-Friendly Banners.
-These banners are made from different types of plastic which are 100% recyclable.
+These banners are made from different types of plastic which are 100% recyclable and therefore much easier for banner recycling processes.